MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/overallavgnetworkmos-element-sdn-interface-2-1-1.md

 - xml
 ---

-# OverallAvgNetworkMOS element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# OverallAvgNetworkMOS element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average of MOS-LQO wideband, as specified by \[ITUP.800.1\] section 2.1.2, based on the audio codec used, the observed packet loss and inter-arrival packet jitter.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information